joshuaSweetkindSinger/table_io/README.md

 ## Pipes
 All file processing is done with pipes.
+See `pipe.rb` in this project.
+A pipe is chain of StreamProcessor objects, with the output of one processor providing the input for the next processor in the chain.
-See `pipe.rb`.
-Readers, writers, and other stream processors are chained together in order to transform an initial input file into an altered, filtered version of the file in another format, with each processor in the chain performing a single task.
-Such a chain is called a "pipe", and the readers and writers defined in this project support piping via the pipe() method, and the synonymous >> operator.
+Chaining together StreamProcessor objects into a pipe is how one transforms an initial input file into an altered, filtered version of the file in another format, with each processor in the chain ideally performing a single task.

+Every StreamProcessor object in a pipe, except for the final SinkFile object, must define an each() method that produces its output stream as a function of its input stream.
+The output stream is simply a Ruby enumeration, which is to say that the each() method must simply yield each element of its output in turn to the block associated with the call to each().

+The Reader and Writer classes defined in this project support piping via the pipe() method, and via the synonymous >> operator.
 See the examples in `examples/examples.rb`.

 All pipes must begin with a SourceFile object at their "left edge" and must end with a SinkFile object at their "right edge".
 The SinkFile object is what commands the action.
 It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

-Every StreamProcessor object in a pipe, except for the final SinkFile object, must define an each() method that produces the elements of its enumeration as a function of its input stream.

 ## Architecture Details